-Although I’ve visited a few times in the past, my recent trip showed me how much this area has changed – there are now so many things to do at Gateway Arch National Park!
+Although I’ve visited a few times in the past, my recent trip showed me how much this area has changed – there are now so many things to do when visiting the gateway arch!

 The Gateway Arch is one of our National Parks.
 It’s considered an urban National Park – and thanks to that designation, there are extra resources and education that a state or local park might not receive.

 👉 Book your room at the Drury Inn at the Arch.
 It’s the perfect location and a lovely place to stay!

 1. Earn a Junior Ranger Badge

 Kids can earn a Junior Ranger badge for visiting and filling out activities in the Junior Ranger Activity Book.
 These Junior Ranger programs are the perfect way to help your kids learn a little something while they are having fun.
 Heck, I think they are pretty fun myself!

 Almost all US National Parks have this Junior Ranger program, so for families who are committed to visiting as many National Parks as possible, completing these would be a terrific goal to keep the kids engaged on these park trips.